Raphael Saadiq

 Raphael Saadiq (/səˈdiːk/; born Charles Ray Wiggins; May 14, 1966) is an American singer, songwriter, multi-instrumentalist, and record producer.
-He rose to fame as a member of the multiplatinum group Tony!
+He rose to prominence as a vocalist and bassist for the R&B band Tony!
 Toni!
-Toné!
-In addition to his solo and group career, he has also produced songs for such artists as Erykah Badu, Jill Scott, Stevie Wonder, Joss Stone, D'Angelo, TLC, En Vogue, Kelis, Mary J. Blige, Ledisi, Whitney Houston, Solange Knowles and John Legend.
-Music critic Robert Christgau has called Saadiq the "preeminent R&B artist of the '90s".
+Toné!, which he formed with his brother D'Wayne and cousin Timothy Christian Riley in 1986.
+Originally, the band went by the name "Tony, Toni, Toné" as a joke, until they realized it "had a nice ring to it".
+Along with his groupwork and solo career, he has produced and written songs for other R&B artists, including Erykah Badu, D'Angelo, Jill Scott, Stevie Wonder, Beyoncé, Total, Earth, Wind & Fire, Joss Stone, TLC, En Vogue, Kelis, Mary J. Blige, Ledisi, Whitney Houston, Solange Knowles and John Legend.